-Meta Drops $14.8B on Scale AI: A Wake-Up Call for Anyone Still Dismissing "Web3 AI" as Pure Hype
+Meta Drops $14.8B on Scale AI: A Wake-Up Call for Anyone Still Dismissing Web3 AI as Pure Hype

-On June 10, Meta stunned Silicon Valley by announcing it would spend $14.8 billion to acquire a 49% stake in Scale AI — the company that supplies data labeling services to the world's leading AI models, including OpenAI, Tesla, and Microsoft.
-Meanwhile, on the other side of the tech world, Web3 AI projects approaching their TGE (Token Generation Event) — like @SaharaLabsAI — are still fighting an old prejudice: "just riding the AI wave, no real value."
-This stark contrast doesn't just reveal the gap between Web2 and Web3 — it exposes a core issue the market keeps underestimating: the critical role of labeled data in the AI race.
+On June 10th, Meta stunned Silicon Valley by announcing it would spend $14.8 billion to acquire a 49% stake in Scale AI — the company that supplies data labeling services to the world's leading AI models, including OpenAI, Tesla, and Microsoft.
+Meanwhile, on the other side of the tech world, a Web3 AI project approaching its TGE (Token Generation Event) like @SaharaLabsAI still has to fight the tired old narrative: "just riding the AI wave, no real value."
+This stark contrast doesn't just reveal the gap between Web2 and Web3 — it exposes a core issue the market is

-On June 10, Meta stunned Silicon Valley by announcing it would spend $14.8 billion to acquire a 49% stake in Scale AI — the company that supplies data labeling services to the world's leading AI models, including OpenAI, Tesla, and Microsoft.
+On June 10th, Meta stunned Silicon Valley by announcing it would spend $14.8 billion to acquire a 49% stake in Scale AI — the company that supplies data labeling services to the world's leading AI models, including OpenAI, Tesla, and Microsoft.

 1. Compute Is Cheap.
-Data Is Priceless.
+Data Is Precious.

-Labeled data, on the other hand, is something you cannot copy, cannot standardize, and that will always require human intelligence.
+Labeled data, on the other hand, is something you cannot copy, cannot standardize, and will always require human intelligence.

-If compute is electricity, data is oil.
+If compute is electricity, then data is oil.

 And Meta just paid to own the drilling rights.